yehezkiel1086/yehezkiel1086/README.md

 # Hey, I'm Yehezkiel!

-A **Backend Engineer** who mainly work in Go, Python and microservices environments.
-Hands-on experience in **Cloud / DevOps workflows** with CI/CD, and container orchestration.
-Also a **Cyber Security Enthusiast** experienced in 20+ web app penetration testing with hands on experience in server hardening and API security.
+A **Fullstack Engineer** with strong focus on **Backend** who work in Go, Next.js, Typescript, Node.js, Laravel, Python and microservices environments.
+Hands-on experience in **Cloud workflows** with CI/CD, and container orchestration.
+A **Cyber Security Enthusiast** experienced in 20+ web app penetration testing with hands on experience in server hardening and API security.
 Sometimes build / integrate **AI / Machine Learning** models to make intelligent apps / security systems.

 ## Tech Stacks